paz-sh/paz/README.md

 $ brew install etcdctl fleetctl
 ```

+You'll also need to [install vagrant](https://www.vagrantup.com/downloads.html) on your machine.

 ### Vagrant

 Clone this repository and run the following from the root directory of this repository: